Canon 1D Mark II vs Nikon Z6

 Feature comparison: Canon 1D Mark II vs Nikon Z6

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the Z6 has an electronic viewfinder (3690k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the Z6 has a higher magnification than the one of the 1D Mark II (0.80x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark II, the Nikon Z6, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The Z6 has a touchscreen, while the 1D Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.